OJackson1/IMS-Starter/README.md

 The tests are located under src/test.

-### Unit Tests

-The Junit tests cover some basic testing such as checking classes like Orders or Item have correct equals() and hashCode() methods.
+The Junit tests cover some testing such as checking the Order and Item classes have correct equals() methods.

-The tests for the Data-Access Objects (DAOs) are a bit more complex, passing in objects, ensuring they are processed correctly and that the correct information is passed back.
+The tests for the Data-Access Objects files are a more complex ensuring objects are processed correctly and that the correct information is passed back.
 Example:

 @Test